caltechlibrary/urltracing-example/README.md

 is not successful then we just return a line with a starting URL and no final one.

+The useful work is done with the `trace_url(url)` function.
+The rest of the script is just looping through our list of URLs and writing the results out.

 ```python
     #!/usr/bin/env python3